mdonegan91/AnimalShelter.Solution/README.md

 * _MVC_
 * _SQL Workbench_
 * _Entity Framework_
-* _add here_

 ## Description

-_{This is a detailed description of your application.
-Give as much detail as needed to explain what the application does as well as any other information you want users or other developers to have.}_
+_This program contains features that let a shelter worker:_

+* _Add types of animals to the system. type is a column on the animals table.
+A type could be a cat, dog, bunny or any other animal._
+* _Add an animal to the system.
+An animal should have a name, date of admittance, and breed.
+When it gets added to the system, it should be added as a particular type._
+* _List animals by breed or type alphabetically._
+* _List animals starting with the ones who have been in the shelter the longest._

 ## Setup/Installation Requirements

 * _Clone this repo._
-* _Open your terminal (e.g., Terminal or GitBash) and navigate to this project's production directory called "ProjectName"._
+* _Open your terminal (e.g., Terminal or GitBash) and navigate to this project's production directory called "AnimalShelter"._
 * _In the command line, run the command ``dotnet run`` to compile and execute the console application.
 Since this is a console application, you'll interact with it through text commands in your terminal._
 * _Optionally, you can run ``dotnet build`` to compile this console app without running it._
 * _This program was built using `Microsoft .NET SDK 6.0`, and may not be compatible with other versions._